EstherPlomp/ELIXIR-EXCELERATE-TtT/TtT_session_2.md

 >**One up, one down**:
 We frequently also ask for summary feedback at the end of each day.
 The instructors ask the learners to alternately give one positive and one negative point about the day, without repeating anything that has already been said.
 This requirement forces people to say things they otherwise might not: once all the “safe” feedback has been given, participants will start saying what they really think.

->Minute cards are anonymous; the alternating up-and-down feedback is not.
-Each mode has its strengths and weaknesses, and by providing both, we hope to get the best of both worlds.
 >
 ---
 > ### Things that an instructor shouldn't do in a course